The Domestic Building Dispute Resolution Process in Victoria.

 Conclusion

 The domestic building dispute resolution process in Victoria, involving DBDRV and VCAT, can be lengthy and costly.
 The entire process can take anywhere from 14 months to 3 years, depending on the complexity of the dispute and the parties’ willingness to negotiate.
 Understanding the various stages and taking advantage of conciliation and mediation can save time, money, and stress.
 Consulting an experienced construction lawyer is advisable to navigate this intricate process.
+The reader should keep an eye out for the 2025 changes that will be occurring to the DBDRV process.

 Footnote.